KwameNtaadu007/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This command prints a number with two decimal places This command converts a number from base 10 to base 16.
-This command encodes and decodes text using the rot13 encryption
+This command encodes and decodes text using the rot13 encryption This command prints every other line from the input, starting with the first line.